Gourmet Camping (aka Ode to Jetboil)

 If you have ever been camping with me, you have heard me sing high praise for the Jetboil system.
 For those of you unfamiliar with the term, the Jetboil is NOT a communicable skin disease transmitted on airplanes, but rather, a portable, personal cooking system.
 According to their website, the Jetboil is a “complete food and beverage multitool.”

 Steve and I received our Jetboils for Christmas in 2006 in anticipation of a backcountry canoe/hiking trip to the Everglades for New Year’s 07.
-Since then, we have never been camping without it!
+Since then, we have never been camping without it or without these sleeping bags!
 For a long time we stuck to the tried and true classics – oatmeal and grits, tea, hot chocolate (MUST HAVE items when the nighttime temps on a climbing trip hover in the 30’s), ramen noodles (PERFECT backcountry food!), and boxed mac n cheese (when is this NOT a good option?!?).
 Then we added some ultralite camp pots and pans to our setup.
 We got a little more adventurous, adding in the occasional fried egg sandwich, and boiled corn on the cob.
 I even tested out the pancake waters once while on a bike trip with my old college roomie (the pancakes didn’t work out so hot, but it was the wind’s fault, not the JetBoil…).

-But recently, we’ve found ourselves back at the tent after climbing all day either too lazy, too cheap, or too remote to go out to eat.
+But recently, we’ve found ourselves back at our backpacking tent after climbing all day either too lazy, too cheap, or too remote to go out to eat.
 We wanted something that was tasty and filling, not breakfast-y, easy to pack with minimum waste, and most importantly, able to be safely eaten after sitting out in the sun all day.
 Our answer – (drum roll please) – PESTO PASTA!!!

 Here’s what you need – (for 2 people)